-Policy CCSOS1(A) A. Applications outside the West End Cumulative Zones will applies generally be granted subject to: 1.
-The application meeting the requirements of policies CD1, PS1, PN1 and CH1.
-2. The hours for licensable activities are within the council's Core Hours Policy HRS1.
-The operation of any delivery services for alcohol and/or late-night refreshment meeting the council's Ancillary Delivery of Alcohol and/or Late-Night Refreshment Policy DEL1.
-4. The applicant has clearly demonstrated that the sale by retail of alcohol and late-night refreshment will be ancillary to the venue's primary function as a cinemas, cultural and live sporting venues and outdoor space.
-5. The applicant has taken account of the Special Consideration Zone Policy SCZ1 if the premises are located within a designated area.
-6. The application and operation of the venue meeting the definition for a cinema, cultural venue, live sporting premises or outdoor spac as per Clause C C. For the purposes of this policy the primary function of a cinema, cultural venue and live sporting premises is defined as: 1.
-Cinema For the exhibition of feature or shorts films to an audience.
-2. Cultural Venues a.
-Theatres: for the performance of plays, dramatic or other entertainment performances to an audience. b.
-Performance Venues: for a live performance in front of an audience which may include concert halls, comedy clubs or similar performances venues. c.
-Cultural Uses: for the exhibition of art (e.g. galleries), a museum, or historical building/site that is open for visitors to visit on payment.
-3. Live sporting premises: the premises or the use to which the licence is intended for a.
-Live sporting events in the form of boxing and wrestling which takes place either inside or outside in the presence of an audience. b.
-Live sporting events that are licensable as they are being held within a building where the sport and audience are accommodated wholly or partly inside that building. c.
-Live sporting events that will take place outside a building, where the live sporting event is not a licensable activity but other licensable activities, are provided ancillary to that live sporting event.
-4. Outdoor space The use of an outdoor space for licensable activities and other purposes as part of or ancillary to an event, small to large concerts, national significant musical concert or events (e.g. Hyde Park), Mayoral or council organised events and seasonal activities (e.g. Christmas market or Winter Wonderland).
-5. For the purposes of C1 to C3 above: a.
-The sale of alcohol and late-night refreshment must be an ancillary function to the primary purpose of the venue. b.
-An audience may include either invited guests, members of that venue or associated organisation or members of the public who have purchased a ticket or not.
+Policy CCSOS1(A) applies ithin the City of Westminster Statement of Licensing Policy apply: A. Applications outside the West End Cumulative Zones will generally be granted subject to: The application meeting the requirements of policies CD1, PS1, PN1 and CH1.
+The hours for licensable activities are within the council's Core Hours Policy HRS1.
+The operation of any delivery services for alcohol and/or late-nigh refreshment meeting the council's Ancillary Delivery of Alcohol and/or Late-Night Refreshment Policy DEL1.
+The applicant has clearly demonstrated that the sale by retail of alcohol and late-night refreshment will be ancillary to the venue's primary function as a cinemas, cultural and live sporting venues and outdoor space.
+The applicant has taken account of the Special Consideration Zone Policy SCZ1 if the premises are located within a designated area.
+The application and operation of the venue meeting the definition for a cinema, cultural venue, live sporting premises or outdoor space as per Clause C C. For the purposes of this policy the primary function of a cinema, cultural venue and live sporting premises is defined as: Chema For the exhibition of feature or shorts films to an audience.
+D. Performance Venues: for a live performance in front of an audience which may include concert halls, comedy clubs or similar performances venues.
+C. Cultural Uses: for the exhibition of art (e.g. galleries), a museum, or historical building/site that is open for visitors to visit on payment.
+Live sporting events that are licensable as they are being held within a building where the sport and audience are accommodated wholly or partly inside that building.
+Live sporting events that are licensable as they are being held within a building where the sport an audience are accommodated that the sporting event shat are licensable as they are being held within a building where the sport and audience are accommodated wholly or